-5. Realignment of Goals and Objectives and New Development Focus
+9. Realignment of Goals and Objectives and New Development Focus

 Following the approval of SUSTOL and consistent with our transition into a commercial-stage biotechnology company, we realigned our goals and objectives and refocused our development efforts to the area of postoperative pain management.
-On October 18, 2016, we entered into a lease agreement for new office and laboratory space in San Diego, California, which became our corporate headquarters in December 2016.
-On September 30, 2016, the board of directors accepted the resignations of three executive officers, and these executive officers and other employees directly affected by the realignment and refocusing were or will be provided with one-time severance payments upon termination, continued benefits for a specified period of time and outplacement assistance.
+On September 30, 2016, the Board of Directors accepted the resignations of three executive officers, and these executive officers and other employees directly affected by the realignment and refocusing were or will be provided with one-time severance payments upon termination, continued benefits for a specified period of time and outplacement assistance.

-We expect to incur total expenses of \$9.9 million in connection with these activities, \$6.0 million of which is primarily for severance, and \$3.9 million of which is for non-cash, stock-based compensation expense.
-From September 30, 2016 through September 30, 2017 we have recognized a total expense of \$9.7 million.
-The remaining \$0.2 million relates to employees who are being retained until the fourth quarter of 2017 and is being expensed on a straight-line basis over the retention period.
+The total expense for these activities was \$9.6 million, \$5.7 million of which is primarily for severance and \$3.9 million of which is for non-cash, stock-based compensation expense.
+The total expense was recognized between September 30, 2016 and December 31, 2017.

-We expect to make the final payment resulting from the realignment of our goals and objectives and new development focus in the second quarter of 2018.
-As of September 30, 2017, we have paid \$4.5 million of the total \$6.0 million cash charges.
+We expect to make the final payment resulting from the realignment of our goals and objectives and new development focus in the third quarter of 2018.
+As of June 30, 2018, we have paid \$5.5 million of the total \$5.7 million cash severance charges.